shopware/docs/guides/plugins/plugins/framework/data-handling/deleting-associated-data.md

 Unfortunately, it's not always that simple.
 As explained above, sometimes `OneToMany` associations are hidden `ManyToMany` associations.
-To understand what we mean, have a look at the `media` field in the [product definition](https://github.com/shopware/platform/blob/v6.3.4.0/src/Core/Content/Product/ProductDefinition.php#L210-L211).
+To understand what we mean, have a look at the `media` field in the [Product definition](https://github.com/shopware/platform/blob/v6.3.4.0/src/Core/Content/Product/ProductDefinition.php#L210-L211).
 Technically a product can have multiple medias, and a media can be assigned to multiple products, so this should have been a `ManyToMany` association, right?
 Yet, looking at the `media` field in the `ProductDefinition`, you can see that it's a `OneToMany` association.
 The second case, that we described earlier in this section, fits here: Technically a `ManyToMany` association, hidden by a `OneToMany` association for the reason mentioned above: There's more data needed for the mapping entity.